Instant Pot Black-Eyed Peas

 Key Ingredients and Tips

-Black Eyed Peas – use dried black eyes peas and make sure to rinse them first.
+Black-Eyed Peas – use dried black-eyed peas and make sure to rinse them first.
 No need to soak them though!

 Chicken Stock – Store-bought stock will works well, I would just recommend you get “low sodium” or “no salt added” to have full control over saltiness of the dish.
 Plus, bacon is already quite salty.
 You can also use homemade chicken stock for the best flavor.